Chetana2004/Studio-Ghibli-Explorer/README.md

 # Studio Ghibli Explorer

 A web application that lets users explore movies from the famous Studio Ghibli.
-It fetches data using the public Studio Ghibli API and displays movie information in a clean and interactive way.
+It fetches data using the MyAnimeList API and displays movie information in a clean and interactive way.

 ---